Muhammad-Abid99/python-for-data-science-in-2025/05_fifth-notebook/README.md

 - Combine multiple tuples into an iterator of tuples.
 - Stops at the shortest input if lengths differ.
 - Can "unzip" using the unpacking operator `*`.

+---

+### Usage Recommendations

+- Use tuples for fixed collections of items that should not change (e.g., database records, settings).
+- Prefer tuples over lists for data integrity and slight performance gains.

+### Author

+This notebook was prepared to serve as a practical and conceptual guide for Python learners and programmers interested in mastering tuples.

+### How to Run

+1. Open the notebook in Jupyter Notebook or JupyterLab.
+2. Run each cell sequentially to see explanations and code outputs.
+3. Modify or experiment with the code to deepen your understanding.

+---

+### License

+This notebook is intended for educational use.
+Please cite the author if you share or modify the content.